Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 # Animaker Conquest

-The Animaker province is a contiguous area of land within the Animaker metaverse acquired by Vecistan on 24th June 2021.
+The Animaker province is a contiguous area of land within the Animaker metaverse acquired by Vecistan on 2021-06-24.
 The Animaker province has been advertised in Vecistani media as a 'monument to the unquestionable victory against high-handed and authoritarian forces that limited the freedom of expression of its populace'.

 ## Pre-Vecistani Animaker